resema/Notepad/_posts/2017-10-29-unsupervised-learning-an-introduction.md

 *Remember:* PCA is not linear regression!
 It projects **orthogonal** onto the sub-strucure!

 #### Data Pre-Processing
-We pre-process the training set by feature scaling/mean normalization
+We pre-process the training set by feature scaling and mean normalization: <br>
 $$\mu_j = \frac{1}{m}\sum_{i=1}^m x_j^{(i)}$$ <br>
 Then we replace each $$x_j^{(i)}$$ with $$x_j - \mu_j$$ <br>
 If different features on different scales (eg. $$x_1$$ = size of house, $$x_2$$ = number of bedrooms), we should scale features to have **comparable** range of values.